tinyhippos/ripple_demo/README.md

-tinyHippos Demo Applications
+Ripple Demo Apps
 ---

-A collection of demo applications for each platform that ripple emulates
+A collection of demo applications for each platform that ripple emulates.

 start with: